 All the other December holidays come and go peacefully.
 Unfortunately, there is something about Christmas that just brings out the worst in Christians.
 The simple action of wishing someone “Happy holidays” has them frothing at the mouth.
 They seem to have forgotten that “Seasons greetings,” “Happy holidays,” and “Merry Xmas” have been in circulation over 100 years.

-Santa is an amalgamation of thee Pagan characters.
-Julnik (Yule-Nick) is one of the names Odin travels under when in disguise.
-Like Santa, Odin has a long white beard and is dressed in fur as is befitting the northern climate.
+- Julnik (Yule-Nick) is one of the names Odin travels under when in disguise.
+Like Santa, Odin has a long white beard.
+He also dresses in fur, as is befitting the northern climate.
 In the month of Jule (Yule/December) he visits his followers in secret, listening around their fires to see if they are content.

-Jeremiah 10 essentially reads:
+Jeremiah 10:1-10 essentially reads:

 Do not go into the forest, cut down a tree, lug it home, set it up in the living room, and decorate it.
 The heathens do that at the time of the winter solstice and it’s bad.

 In 1659, the General Court of Massachusetts Bay Colony passed a law prohibiting Christmas celebrations.
 Anyone caught in the act of celebration, by feasting, closing their shops, not working, or by any other means, was fined five shillings.
 The 1st United States Congress assembled in 1789 and Congress was in session on Christmas Day.
 It wasn’t until 1855 that congress began to go into recess over the holidays.
 In fact, Christmas did not become a national holiday in the United States until 1870.
-That was thanks in large part to the Merchant’s Lobby who, bolstered by the lucrativeness of the recently created Thanksgiving holiday, wanted another reason to compel people to purchase their wares.
+That was thanks in large part to the Merchant’s Lobby.
+Bolstered by the lucrativeness of the recently created Thanksgiving holiday, they sought another reason to compel people to purchase their wares.

 Any religion that advocates for spending time with family rather than amassing huge amounts of consumer debt is being systematically squeezed out.
 Fiscal responsibility has become unpatriotic.
 Domestic responsibility and contentedness have become sacrilegious.

 Gather a group of friends and head to the forest.
 Look for a tree with a 6” diameter at about chest height.
-There is no need for chainsaws, an ax and handsaw will do the trick.
-After the tree is felled, each family can saw of their own 16” segment to be decorated and displayed as the centerpiece for holiday gatherings.
+There’s no need for chainsaws, an ax and handsaw will do the trick.
+After the tree is felled, each family can saw of their own 16” segment.
+Once decorated, they can be displayed as the centerpiece for holiday gatherings.

 Birch—rebirth and new beginnings.
 Often called the “Lady of the woods,” birch contains feminine energy and is thought to protect against infertility.
 At the time of the winter solstice it symbolizes the rebirth of the sun.